3DOM-FBK/deep-image-matching/docs/getting_started.md

 ### Advanced configuration

-The `config.py` file located in `/src/deep_image_matching` contains all the possible configuration options.

-The configuration is a dictionary of dictionaries, where the keys are the names of the configurations and the values are the configuration dictionaries.
+If you want to set any additional parameter, you can do it by editing the `config.yaml` file that must be located in the same directory of the `main.py` file.